nsztandarska/SalesforceCodeSnippets/README.md

 * checking candidate skill level
 * preventing from assigning no more than JobOffer.Max candidates

-The project is not finished.
+The project is not finished yet.
 I am currently preparing myself to write a REST API.
 Further work on the project requires knowledge of the following technologies and tools:
 * HTTP
 * REST API
 * JSON